BOATING SAFETY, PERSONAL WATERCRAFT (PWC) FAQs

 - Take an online course.
 The course is offered by Boat Education and BoaterExam.

-- Take a course at home with our video home-study course.
+- DUE TO COVID-19, Home Study courses are currently unavailable.
+Take a course at home with our video home-study course.
 This is also offered through Boat Pennsylvania, or call 1-800-830-2268 to order.

 - Take a class in your area.
 Courses are held throughout PA, schedules are listed online or you can call our toll free Boating Course Hotline at 888-PAFish1 (888-723-4741).
 View the PFBC calendar.